How Long Does It Take To Repair Your Credit?

 This process, informally referred to as carbon copy, eliminates the need for you to go through the same repair process times three.
 And if you choose to skip filing disputes with the credit bureaus and file disputes directly with the furnishing party, normally a financial services company or a debt collector, then the news is even better.

 Still, even though that’s the way it’s supposed to work, it’s not a bad idea to trust but verify.
 You can do this by pulling your credit reports from all three credit bureaus after you believe you have completed the repair process.
-You can do this for free at www.annualcreditreport.com.
+You can pull your reports for free once every week at AnnualCreditReport.com.

 In Sum